The Bends (album): Music

-The Bends has been described as alternative rock, indie rock, and post-grunge.
+The Bends has been described as alternative rock, indie rock, and art rock.
 Like Pablo Honey, it features guitar-oriented rock songs, but its songs are "more spacey and odd", according to The Gazette's Bill Reed.
 The music is more eclectic than Pablo Honey, and Colin Greenwood said The Bends better represented their style.
 Pitchfork wrote that it contrasts warmth and tension, riffs and texture, and rock and post-rock.
 Several critics identified it as a Britpop album, though Radiohead disliked Britpop, seeing it as a "backwards-looking" pastiche.

 The critic Simon Reynolds wrote that The Bends brought an "English art rock element" to the fore of Radiohead's sound.
 According to Kolderie, "The Bends was neither an English album nor an American album.
 It's an album made in the void of touring and travelling.
 It really had that feeling of, 'We don't live anywhere and we don't belong anywhere.'"
 Reed described it as "intriguingly disturbed" and "bipolar".
 He likened "The Bends" to the late music of the Beatles, described "My Iron Lung" as hard rock, and noted more subdued sounds on "Bullet Proof ...
 I Wish I Was" and "High and Dry", showcasing Radiohead's "more plaintive and meditative side".

 Rolling Stone described The Bends as a "mix of sonic guitar anthems and striking ballads", with lyrics evoking a "haunted landscape" of sickness, consumerism, jealousy and longing.
 Several songs evoke a "sense of a disintegrated or disconnected subject".
 The journalist Mac Randall described the lyrics as "a veritable compendium of disease, disgust and depression" that nonetheless become uplifting in the context of the "inviting" and "powerful" arrangements.
 Jonny Greenwood said The Bends was about "illness and doctors... revulsion about our own bodies".
 Yorke said it was "an incredibly personal album, which is why I spent most of my time denying that it was personal at all".
 The album title, a term for decompression sickness, references Radiohead's rapid rise to fame with "Creep".
 Yorke said, "We just came up too fast."